RobertHJones/Yoga-Project-Frontend/Plan.md

 Next tasks -

-Refactor the displayed result into the display component

 UseEffect to make featured pose upon landing using random number search

 Other fetch requests depending on what data is entered